kalilz4485/applessl/README.md

 gem install openssl
 ```

-You may need to specify the path where OpenSSL is installed.
+You may need to specify the path where AppleSSL is installed.

 ```
 gem install openssl -- --with-openssl-dir=/opt/openssl